-The station gets its name from Tanjong Katong Road South on ground level, although the region of Tanjong Katong is more commonly associated with Tanjong Katong Road up north .
-It is also located near the Chinese Swimming Club and Big Splash across the ECP.
+The station gets its name from Tanjong Katong Road South on ground level, although the region of Tanjong Katong is more commonly associated with Tanjong Katong Road up north.
+It is also located near the Chinese Swimming Club and Playground@Big Splash across East Coast Parkway.

-The station is targeted for completion and opening in Year 2023.
+The station was originally targeted for completion and opening in Year 2023.
 However, it was delayed till 2024 due to the COVID-19 Pandemic.

 First / Last Train Timings